rpi-mcs-projects/Multi-Beam-Methods-for-Increased-Throughput-and-Reliability/README.md

 ## n_beam_comparison.m
 This script extends `dual_beam_scanning_plotting.m` to a higher number of beams, and sweeps across the number of beams.
 Then the SNR is plotted across number of beams.

-For both the above scripts, the variable `scenefile` can be set to either "`env.stl`" for the indoor environment or "`env_outdoor.stl`"
+For both the above scripts, the variable `scenefile` can be set to either `"env.stl"` for the indoor environment or `"env_outdoor.stl"`